jopdorp/nand2tetris-verilog/README.md

 1. In Search, search for and then select: System (Control Panel)
 1. Click the Advanced system settings link.
 1. Click Environment Variables.
 In the section System Variables, find the PATH environment variable and select it.
 Click Edit.
 If the PATH environment variable does not exist, click New.
 1. In the Edit System Variable (or New System Variable) window, specify the value of the PATH environment variable.
-Click OK.
+    For me the path to modelsim was C:\intelFPGA_pro\18.1\modelsim_ase\win32aloem Click OK.
 Close all remaining windows by clicking OK.
-1. Log out and in
+1. Open a new command prompt or power shell

 #### A note about editors
 There is an editor in the ModelSim graphical interface, but it's not the best.